 Approved commodities

-The goods that have been approved for transport on commodity routes include:
+The following goods have been approved for transport on commodity routes:

 • fertiliser